-$$\blacksquare$$ Shift + Ctrl + G or Ctrl + U, $Object \rightarrow Ungroup$
+$$\square$$ Ctrl + Shift + G, $Object \rightarrow Ungroup$

 Grouping allows you to work with multiple objects as a single object: any changes you make will equally affect all members of the group, and the entire group can be copied, duplicated or cloned as a unit.
 Grouping your objects can help keep your canvas organized; for instance, if you've positioned several shapes in a nice even row, grouping them together will make sure that none of them become offset.
 Groups can also be nested within other groups.